sapnilmodak/code-cosmos/README.md

 ## 📊 Project Overview

-CSV Query App is a browser-based data analysis tool that enables users to upload CSV files and query them using SQL-like syntax without requiring a database or server-side processing.
+CodeCosmos App is a browser-based data analysis tool that enables users to upload CSV files and query them using SQL-like syntax without requiring a database or server-side processing.
 The application provides a clean, intuitive interface for exploring data, applying filters, and exporting results, making it an efficient solution for quick data analysis tasks.

 Key capabilities include:
 - CSV file parsing and validation